vncg/react-admin/docs/Tutorial.md

 );
 ```

-Yes, you can replace any of react-admin's components with your own!
-That means react-admin never blocks you: if one react-admin component doesn't perfectly suit your needs, you can easily swap it with your own version.
+Yes, you can replace any of vn-kooch-react-admin's components with your own!
+That means vn-kooch-react-admin never blocks you: if one vn-kooch-react-admin component doesn't perfectly suit your needs, you can easily swap it with your own version.

 ## Customizing Styles

-The `MyUrlField` component is a perfect opportunity to illustrate how to customize styles.
-React-admin relies on [material-ui](https://material-ui.com/), a set of React component modeled after Google's [Material Design UI Guidelines](https://material.io/).
+The `MyUrlField` component is a perfect opportunity to illustrate how to customize styles. vn-kooch-react-admin relies on [material-ui](https://material-ui.com/), a set of React component modeled after Google's [Material Design UI Guidelines](https://material.io/).
 Material-ui uses [JSS](https://github.com/cssinjs/jss), a CSS-in-JS solution, for styling components.
 Let's take advantage of the capabilities of JSS to remove the underline from the link and add an icon:

 ```jsx
 // in src/MyUrlField.js